 More information on alterations to patent services is available here.

-The UK IPO has advised that hearings will continue to take place via telephone, Skype or other virtual methods (where possible) but no further physical hearings will be booked or will take place until 1 June 2020 (this date will, however, be kept under review).
+The UK IPO has advised that hearings will continue to take place via telephone, Skype or other virtual methods (where possible) but no further physical hearings will be booked or will take place whilst there is limited access to UK IPO sites.
+This will, however, be kept under review.
+The UK IPO has acknowledged that some hearings may not be suitable by these means and may need to be postponed.

 More information on alterations to tribunals and hearings is available here.